 Homework for the lesson of self-love:

-Below are some questions to help you delve deeper into the lesson of self-love so that you can enhance your relationship with self and create more balance and bliss…
+Below are some questions to help you delve deeper into the lesson of self-love, so that you can enhance your relationship with yourself and create more balance, bliss and brilliance within your life.

 Question 1: What does self-love mean to you?